 - The right of access—The right to know whether data concerning you is being processed and if so, the right to gain access to it with a few exceptions.

 - The right to rectification—The right to ensure data held about you is accurate, and if it is not, have it corrected.

 - The right to erasure or right to be forgotten—Where UL does not have an overriding legal basis to retain your personal information.

 - The right to restrict processing—In some circumstances, you have the right to limit how UL processes your personal information if UL does not have an overriding legal basis to continue processing.

 - The right to be informed—UL has a responsibility to provide you with the information contained in this privacy notice and to answer questions if you ask for more detail about anything contained here.
-For California residents, please note that we do not share your personal information with third parties for the third parties’ direct marketing purposes, so are not required to provide further disclosures of such activity.

 - The right to data portability—The right to obtain a copy of the personal data you provided to UL, in a format you can easily take away and load onto another device.